 Toast to a sweet new year!
 Entertain your Rosh HaShanah guests while enjoying the traditional holiday nosh of apples, honey, and pomegranate seeds in a new way.
-This festive cocktail was designed by Henry Lopez, proprietor of Lucey’s Lounge in Brooklyn, NY, and will be featured on the bar’s fall cocktail list.
-Though the recipe requires a little extra effort, it pays off with a unique, flavorful creation. !
+This festive cocktail was designed by Henry Lopez, proprietor of Lucey’s Lounge in Brooklyn, NY, and although the recipe requires a little extra effort, it pays off with a unique, flavorful creation. !

 Prepare spiced honey syrup:

 - Pour honey into a bowl or plastic container with a cover.